Increasingly isolated, Boris Johnson pledges to fight on | Politics

 The latest scandal saw Johnson apologising for appointing a lawmaker to a role involved in party welfare and discipline, even after being briefed that the politician had been the subject of complaints about sexual misconduct.
 Downing Street's narrative changed several times over what the prime minister knew of the past behaviour of the politician, who was forced to resign, and when he knew it.
 His spokesman blamed a lapse in Johnson's memory.

-That prompted Rishi Sunak to quit as chancellor of the exchequer - the finance minister - and Javid to resign as health secretary, while others left junior ministerial or envoy roles.
-"It is clear to me that this situation will not change under your leadership - and you have therefore lost my confidence too," Javid said in his resignation letter.

-Several of the ministers cited Johnson's lack of judgment, standards, and inability to tell the truth.
-A snap YouGov poll found 69% of Britons thought Johnson should step down as prime minister.
+That prompted Rishi Sunak to quit as chancellor of the exchequer - the finance minister - and Javid to resign as health secretary.
+Several junior ministers who quit cited Johnson's lack of judgment, standards, and an inability to tell the truth.

 "As the prime minister constantly tries to deflect from the issue, always tries to blame other people for mistakes and that leaves nothing left for him to do other than to take responsibility and resign," said Gary Sambrook, a Conservative lawmaker first elected in 2019.
-(Additional reporting by the London bureau, Writing by Michael Holden and Kate Holton; Editing by Frank Jack Daniel)
+(Additional reporting by the London bureau, Writing by Elizabeth Piper and Kate Holton; Editing by Frank Jack Daniel and Alison Williams)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)